ktorii/kentoriiWebsite/docker/README.md

 5. Navigate to your etc hosts file.
 For mac: it should be in /etc folder.
 If it's not there, create the hosts file there. for windows: C:\Windows\System32\drivers\etc\hosts .
-Or in another drive is you messed with partitions.
+Or it's in another drive if you messed with partitions.

 Add the following onto a new line:
 ```
 127.0.0.1	kentorii.local
 ```
-Make sure you're NOT commenting this out with a '#' at the beginning of the line

 6. Make sure you're in the docker/ folder and run `docker-compose build`.
 If you get errors, read the error and try to figure out how to solve it.